Physics-informed neural networks for modeling rate- and temperature-dependent plasticity: Introduction

-The goal of the present work is to demonstrate the (physics-based) predictive capability of DNN models to model spatio-temporally varying deformation fields within elastic-plastic solids under monotonous loading conditions.
-In particular, two feedforward DNNs are used as the global approximator to study the dependence of spatio-temporally varying deformation fields (displacement, stress, and plastic strain) on strain rate (applied loading rate) and temperature, respectively.
-We provide several (but non-exhaustive) comparisons of the choice of the DNN architecture (number of hidden layers and number of neurons per layer) chosen to approximate the solution.
-A detailed discussion on the construction of (physics-based) composite loss along with a brief summary on ways to avoid unbalanced back-propagated (exploding) gradients during model training is also presented.
-We also present a strategy with no added computational complexity for choosing the scalar weights that balance the interplay between different terms in composite loss.
+In this work, we take a first step in highlighting these challenges and demonstrate the strength of PINNs for modeling elastic-viscoplastic deformation in materials.
+In particular, we focus on predicting the spatio-temporally varying deformation fields (displacement, stress, and plastic strain) under different strain rates (i.e., applied loading rate) and temperatures, respectively.
+We present a detailed discussion on the construction of (physics-based) composite loss along with a brief summary on ways to avoid unbalanced back-propagated (exploding) gradients during model training.
+Furthermore, a strategy with no added computational complexity for choosing the scalar weights that balance the interplay between different terms in composite loss is also proposed.
 Although the current work focuses on the scenarios with monotonic loading paths, we note that the deformation of an elastic-viscoplastic solid is a highly nonlinear function of temperature, strain rate, spatial coordinates, and strain.
-This \textit{real-time} stress predictive capability for elastic-viscoplastic materials enjoys special use in energy storage devices such as the design and development of lithium metal solid-state-batteries.
-Specifically, the study conducted here corresponds to analyzing the effect of impact (i.e.~crash) and heat to the solid $Li$ Anode in the solid state batteries.
+This \textit{real-time} stress predictive capability for elastic-viscoplastic materials enjoys special use in the design and development of energy storage devices (e.g., lithium metal solid-state-batteries).
+Specifically, the study conducted here corresponds to analyzing the effect of impact (i.e.~crash) and heat to the solid lithium anode in the solid state batteries.

-The rest of this paper is organized as follows: After introducing notation and terminology immediately below, Sec.~\ref{sec:equations} presents a brief review of the equations for mechanical equilibrium for elastic-viscoplastic solids.
-The details of the neural network architecture and construction of the loss function are presented in Sections \ref{sec:architecture} and \ref{sec:construction_loss}, respectively.
-Section \ref{sec:results} presents the results that evaluate the neural network models and demonstrate their predictive capabilities in modeling the temperature and strain rate dependence of deformation fields along with their spatio-temporal evolution for the two test cases discussed.
-Finally, conclusion of the current work, along with outlook of the future work, is presented in Sec.~\ref{sec:conclusion}.